 Ceiling fans are a great way to add a cool refreshing breeze to living rooms, bedrooms, and even outdoor spaces.
 Not only do these mounted fans help circulate air, they also add visual interest and light to any room.

 Ceiling fans are extremely energy efficient (pennies a day) and require far less energy than centralized air.
-Before cranking down the thermostat to adjust the room temperature try first switching on the ceiling fans to recirculate the air.
-The effect may be surprising.
+Before hitting the thermostat to adjust the room temperature try first switching on the ceiling fans to recirculate the air.
+The effect may be surprising, especially if a home has very high ceilings.
+Most everyone knows that heat rises, our experience is that there can be a 20+ difference in temperature between the floor and the ceiling.
+In the winter use a low setting to push down the hot air and create a longer interval between heat bursts from the heat pump.

 Proper bathroom ventilation isn’t just a good idea, it’s required by many building codes.
 That’s because adequate ventilation helps prevent moisture from building up in the room, causing mold, mildew, or other damage.
 Exhaust fans help draw out moist air to keep bathrooms dry and smelling fresh.